rohit-rkmr/Weather/README.md

-# weather
+# Weather
-simple program to access an API and get weather details of a city
+Simple program to access an API and get weather details of a city
+ :sunny: :umbrella: :snowflake: